felipealbrecht/DeepBlue-Manual/02-data-types/02-04-genomes.md

 ```
 The [Exploring the Data](../03-exploring/03-00-exploring.md) section discusses how to access and use the chromosome sequences.

-A list of all possible commands on Genomes is available in the [DeepBlue - Genome Commands API](http://deepblue.mpi-inf.mpg.de/api.html#api-genomes)
+A list of all possible commands on Genomes is available in the [DeepBlue - Genome Commands API](http://deepblue.mpi-inf.mpg.de/api.html#api-genomes) description.